mrlandero/KaseiCoin_Token_Crowdsale/README.md

 ![Purchase Confirmation After Account 4 Purchase](Evaluation_Evidence/twentyfive_purchase_confirmation.png)

 We can see in the `terminal` view the confirmation of the transaction.
 It returns a green check mark with a status of `"true Transaction mined and execution succed"`.
-It also provides important information such as the transaction hash, the account beneficiary, as well as a verification of the amount of tokens purchased, in wei.
+It also provides important information such as the transaction hash, the address beneficiary, as well as a verification of the amount of tokens purchased, in wei.

 Step 26: MetaMask Purchase Confirmation